 If an approaching vehicle is observed driving in the occupied moving work zone lane, the TMA driver should activate the Emergency Alert lights by pushing the switch for a short duration.
 It is not recommended to leave the lights on very long because continuous or long term use may reduce the effectiveness of the Emergency Alert lights.

 Rear Face of TMA.
 The rear face of the attenuator device, when in the horizontal or operating position (protective mode), shall be marked with red and white retroreflective sheeting.
 The marking shall form a checkerboard pattern consisting of 12” by 12” red squares and 12” by 12” white squares spaced symmetrically starting from the top center.

 Vehicle Size.
-On MoDOT’s maintenance operations where the normal posted speed limit is 60 mph or greater, the host vehicle shall be a Heavy-Duty Single Axle Truck style, or heavier, and meet the truck-mounted and trailer-mounted attenuator manufacturer’s recommendations.
+On MoDOT’s maintenance operations where the normal posted speed limit is 60 mph or greater, the protective vehicle shall be a Heavy-Duty Single Axle Truck style or heavier, and meet the truck-mounted and trailer-mounted attenuator manufacturer’s recommendations.

 Incident Response.
 For incident response operations, a vehicle with a truck/trailer-mounted attenuator is not required.
 If used, the host vehicle shall meet the truck/trailer-mounted attenuator manufacturer’s recommendations.

 612.1.3 Protective Vehicle/TMA Operations

 The term "protective vehicle" represents the use of the protective vehicle within operations.
 The term TMA represents a truck or trailer-mounted attenuator.